Noreldin-S/User-Directory/readme.md

 ### About UserDirectory

-REACT web application that allows allowing the user to visualize all Employees pertinent details, search by keyword and filter results.
+REACT web application that allows the user to visualize all Employees pertinent details, search by keyword and filter results.

 https://github.com/Noreldin-S/User-Directory